Drive Your Sales Efficiency with Visual Configurations

 On the other hand, a customer would often argue that they should have been better informed by the vendor.

 “Once the wrong product has been ordered and delivered, there’s pain in every direction.
 The ability to avoid these situations is of huge value, both in terms of customer satisfaction and margin protection.
-The customer and vendor organizations are kept busy fixing a problem that could have been avoided in the first place, instead of using the time and resources to grow the business,” says Marc.
+The customer and vendor organizations are kept busy fixing a problem that could have been avoided in the first place, instead of using the time and resources to grow the business,” says Marco.

 Visual configuration – the win/win